Modern Virtualization Technology¶

 Also check out Awesome-Virtualization.

-History of Virtualization¶
+A Short History of Virtualization¶

 - Software-based Virtualization.
 This is where VMware started.
 No hardware support but just smart software tricks.
 You should read their papers.